lightonai/principled-dfa-training/README.md

 Running the provided code requires a CUDA-enabled GPU with around 1GB of memory.

-When actions are required to make the code work (such as adding paths to datasets), they are marked with a comment starting with `# TODO:”`.
+When actions are required to make the code work (such as adding paths to datasets), they are marked with a comment starting with `# TODO:`.

 To reproduce,